HarmfulBird/HarmfulBird.github.io/README.md

 Hewwo!

-I'm Cedar, but you can call me Bird,
+You can call me Bird,
 I am a 19-year-old trans student studying at university in New Zealand.

 While I find peace while observing the beauty of birds, lose myself in gaming, and thrive on the creativity of coding.